Why Western Digital Is About To Stop The Toshiba Memory Sale

 Here’s an excerpt:

-"No Unitholder (nor any permitted transferees of any Unitholder) may transfer any interest in the Company, including any of such Unitholder's units, to any Person, except by a Change of Control; provided, that any unitholder may Transfer all of its interest in the Company, including all of its Units, to any one (1) of their respective Affiliates, with the prior written consent of every other Unitholder, which consent shall not be unreasonably withheld;"
+"No Unitholder (nor any permitted transferees of any Unitholder) may transfer any interest in the Company, including any of such Unitholder's units, to any Person, except by a Change of Control; provided, that any unitholder may Transfer all of its interest in the Company, including all of its Units, to any one (1) of their respective Affiliates, with the prior written consent of every other Unitholder, which consent shall not be unreasonably withheld."

 Besides, Toshiba has already shot itself in the foot with this argument.
 To understand why, here’s an excerpt from Toshiba’s legal filings: